 7. Buy Pumpkins at the Grocery Store

-As much as I’m all for supporting local growers, if you’re looking to save money, skip the farm and buy your pumpkins at the grocery store or a big-box store.
-In addition to the higher cost, local pumpkin farms frequently charge admission fees.
-And if you have kids, many U-pick farms include attractions like hayrides and corn mazes that require additional tickets your kids are likely to talk you into.
+Supporting local growers is important, but to save money, buy your pumpkins at a big-box or grocery store.
+Local pumpkin farms also frequently charge admission.
+And attractions like hayrides and corn mazes often require additional tickets kids are bound to beg for.

 8. Use Coupons

-You’ll get the most distance from your budget by shopping sales and using coupons.
-And while coupons are most people’s first go-to when trying to save money on groceries — including saving on Halloween candy — don’t forget many stores that sell Halloween decorating and craft supplies also have coupons.
+Shopping sales and using coupons can really maximize your budget.
+And while coupons are most people’s first go-to when trying to save money on groceries, many stores that sell Halloween decorating and craft supplies also have coupons.

-For example, Michaels and Joann are great places to stock up on fabric and craft supplies for making DIY decorations.
-And they both regularly send coupons through direct mail.
+For example, stock up on fabric and craft supplies for making DIY decorations at Michaels and Joann using coupons they regularly send through the mail.
 Plus, you can typically find those same coupons in their in-store circulars or directly on their websites.
-Just click “Coupons” on the Michaels website or “Coupons & Weekly Ad” on Joann’s.

 9. Use Store Loyalty Rewards

 Store loyalty accounts, like Michaels Rewards or Target Circle, allow you to earn points on your purchases to build store credit.
 You can then use your credit toward your decorating purchases.
 And both these stores offer tons of craft supplies and premade Halloween decorations.